scottohara/loot/README.md

 Description
 ===========
 Loot is a web-based personal finance management application.
-It's main goal is to reproduce the core functionality of Microsoft Money 2008, for the web.
+Its main goal is to reproduce the core functionality of Microsoft Money 2008, for the web.

 Rails on the backend (JSON API); Angular.js + Bootstrap on the frontend